redhat-cip/dci-openshift-agent/docs/development.md

 - `Test-Hints: sno-ai` validate the change in SNO with assisted installer mode.
 - `Test-Hints: libvirt` validate in libvirt mode (3 masters).
 - `Test-Hints: no-check` do not run a check (useful in CI mode).
+- `Test-Hints: force-check` run a check even if there is no code change (useful in CI mode).

 `Test-Upgrade-Hints: yes` can also be used to force an upgrade job after the installation.